SynTentional/eth-lottery/README.md

 1. **enter**: Enters a player into the lottery
 2. **pickWinner**: Randomly picks a winner and sends them the prize pool

+Outside of these main points, there are a few small helper functions including getPlayers(), a modifier named restricted, and more... all of these can be found within the comments of lottery.sol

 ### Tech Stack
 This project utilizes Solidity & JavaScript